it-at-m/muc-patternlab-vue/README.md

 # muc-patternlab-vue

-This repository contains a ready-to-use Vue-Components-Library based on munich.de's MDE5 Patternlab patternlab.muenchen.space
+This repository contains a ready-to-use Vue-Components-Library based on [munich.de's MDE5 Patternlab](https://patternlab.muenchen.space/).

 In it's current state only some components exist.
 The library will continuely grow as the need for new components grows.